oacob1/oacob1.github.io/about.md

 ---
-title: Bo Cao (Pronounce as ts'ao).
+title: Bo Cao (pronounce as ts'ao)
 permalink: /about/
 layout: page
 excerpt: Hey there, I'm a not-so-bad programmer.